-At Salt Digital Recruitment Agency we believe that if you have made enough of an impression and been fortunate enough to make it to the interview stage of a job application; firstly, congratulations – whilst it’s great that you’ve already impressed your potential employers in some way, you still have the pleasure of mentally preparing yourself for a face-to-face meeting where you must be; alert yet calm, knowledgeable yet not arrogant, and interesting yet professional; as in all walks of life, balance is key.
+At Salt, a global, award-winning Digital Recruitment Agency we believe that if you have made enough of an impression and been fortunate enough to make it to the interview stage of a job application; firstly, congratulations – whilst it’s great that you’ve already impressed your potential employers in some way, you still have the pleasure of mentally preparing yourself for a face-to-face meeting where you must be; alert yet calm, knowledgeable yet not arrogant, and interesting yet professional; as in all walks of life, balance is key.
 In keeping with the Christmas theme, Santa has formed a list of the “do’s” and “don’ts” for interviewing; so make sure you keep on the nice list!

 Smiling: To most, this goes without question.
 Smiling and nodding (where appropriate) illustrates enthusiasm and displays your personality in a good light.
 Laughing alongside the interviewer, within reason, also demonstrates that you are a friendly individual who is paying attention to what is being said (Ho!
 Ho!
 Ho!)